WUGNECTIVES: Novel Entity Inferences of Language Models from Discourse Connectives: Results and Analysis

+All LMs in our experiments obtained chance-level performance on Concession connectives (\texttt{Comparison.Concession}).
 That is, they seem to fundamentally struggle to infer entailments in cases where the function of the connective is to cancel or deny a causal relation expressed in one of the arguments.
 We observe this for both types of concession senses (\sense{Arg1-as-denier} as well as \sense{Arg2-as-denier}), suggesting a generally robust trend.
 Among various individual connectives, LMs seemed to especially struggle at \textit{although} and \textit{even though} when they are fronted (e.g., ``\textit{Although} I hate leafy vegetables, I prefer wugs to daxes.'', where \textit{although} is used in an \texttt{Arg1-as-denier} sense), oftentimes even obtaining below-chance performance.
-See \Cref{fig:comparison-breakdown} for a full breakdown.
+See \Cref{fig:comparison-breakdown} in the appendix for a full breakdown.
 In fact, models appear to struggle with concession connectives so much so that this seems to transfer over to when they are used in a different sense.
-Evidence for this is shown in \Cref{fig:even-though}, where we see that the performance of the top performing LMs on succession connectives is compellingly greater than that on the succession sense of ``\textit{even though}'', a connective that also has a concession sense.
-This reinforces the finding of LMs' notable weakness on concession connectives.
+Evidence for this is shown in \Cref{fig:even-though}, where we see that the performance of the top performing LMs on succession connectives is compellingly greater than that on the succession sense of ``\textit{even though}'', a connective that also has a concession sense.\footnote{As an example of \textit{even though} in a succession sense, consider: ``Wugfest happened even though daxday took place.''} This reinforces the finding of LMs' notable weakness on concession connectives.
+This to some extent also relates to the general processing difficulty of concession connectives (relative to causal and continuous connectives) from ERP studies on humans \citep{brehm2005connective, kohne2013time, kohne2021online}.

 \paragraph{Contingency} Models are generally better on contingency connectives than on the previous two, with 13/17 models being at least 5 percentage points above chance on both types of contingency connectives.
 At the same time, they are considerably far from perfect, with only the \lrm{} model showing accuracies above 75\% for both senses.